VOCAL: Virtual Online Consultations - Advantages and Limitations

 Remote video consultations between clinician and patient are technically possible and increasingly acceptable.
 They are being introduced in some settings alongside (and occasionally replacing) face-to-face or telephone consultations.
 There are a number of video communication tools available, such as Skype, that offer potential advantages to patients (who are spared the cost and inconvenience of travel) and the healthcare system (e.g. they may be more cost-effective).
 But fears have been expressed that they may be clinically risky and/or less acceptable to patients or staff, and they bring significant technical, logistical and regulatory challenges.

-We need to know whether the dynamic in the consultation will change if carried out via video-based communication tools, as opposed to in office, and what variables may mediate that change.
-We also need to understand how such tools influence and relate to organisational systems and processes so that they can be appropriately embedded and sustained within routine care practice.
+Therefore, it is important to know how the dynamic in the consultation will change if carried out via video-based communication tools, as opposed to face-to-face, and what variables may mediate that change.
+It is also important to understand how such tools influence and relate to organisational systems and processes so that they can be appropriately embedded and sustained within routine care practice.

-At the meso level, we are mapping the administrative and clinical processes that will need to change to implement and support online consultations.
-Data will be collected through interviews and observations of work practices, documents, charts and other artefacts supplied by staff.
+At the meso level, we mapped the administrative and clinical processes that needed to change to implement and support Skype consultations.
+Data was collected through interviews and observations of work practices, documents, charts and other artefacts used by staff.

-At the macro level, we are conducting interviews with national stakeholders to understand the national-level context for the introduction of virtual consultations in NHS organisations, and what measures might incentivise and make these easier.
+At the macro level, we conducted interviews with national stakeholders to understand the national-level context for the introduction of virtual consultations in NHS organisations, and what measures might incentivise and make these easier.

-The project also includes an action research component, in which we will work with local senior managers and commissioners to understand and implement the organisational change required to support the use of virtual consultations.
+The project also included an action research component, in which we worked with local senior managers across different departments to understand and implement the organisational change required to support the use of virtual consultations.